mxochicale/3minutesthesis/finals/README.md

 ## Acknowledgements

-I would like to acknowledge to the following people who helped me to improve the general idea for the 3 Minutes Thesis competition.
+I would like to acknowledge to the following people who helped me to improve the use of English and body language for the 3 Minutes Thesis competition.
 To Georgina Hardy and Eren Bilgen for the feedback on how to use the body language and our voice to create pause in the training and drop in classes.
 To my English teachers at the brasshouse and to